Getting the Most Out of Auggie

 • "What feels unclear or overpromised?"

 Pro Tip: Ask "why" at least once after every emotional reaction.
+First reactions tell you the signal; "why" tells you the cause.

-Tradeoff & Friction Questions
+Tradeoff & Friction

 • "What would make this not worth the effort?"